Hub-OS/documentation-website/docs/01-client/04-lua-api/03-resource-api/01-resources.md

 Should be used in global scope for better performance.

+### `Resources.game_folder()`

+Returns the path to the folder containing the game files.

+Useful for loading assets that ship by default.

 ### `Resources.play_audio(path, audio_behavior?)`

 - `path`: file path relative to script file, use values returned from `Resources.load_audio()` for better performance.